 Page layout and hierarchy

-Copy should be included on the page in the correct structure, using the right tags.
+Include copy on the page in the correct structure, using meta-tags.

 Using headers and breaking the text up not only helps visitors to easily read content, but helps search engines to decipher it so they can rank the page.

-The you can see on your browser tab is the page title.
-This is an important tag to inform search engines on the page topic.
+The text you see on the browser tab is the page title.
+This is an important meta-tag that informs search engines about the page topic.

-The title tag has to be relevant to the copy on the page, and it is useful to use your targeted key phrase here too.
+The title tag must to be relevant to the copy on the page, and it is useful to use your targeted key phrase here too.